 Here are some factors to consider when making this decision:

 - Pregnancy: As mentioned earlier, if you’re pregnant or planning to become pregnant, Subutex is generally the safer option.
-Many women have successfully used Subutex during pregnancy to manage opioid dependence with minimal risk to their baby.
+Many women have successfully used Subutex during pregnancy to manage opioid dependence with minimal risk to their babies.

 - History of misuse: If you or your doctor are concerned about the potential for relapse or misuse, Suboxone might be the better choice due to its naloxone component, which reduces the potential for abuse.